savila12/World-Traveled_API/README.md

 4. Implementing security and authentication measures.
 5. Implementing unit/integration tests within the API.
 This is a still a work in progress, but we were able to implement some @Test methods to test our UserController.

+## Future Installments
+- Completing unit/integration testing for all repositories, controllers, and services
+- Adding front end

+## Questions?
+Comments?
+Concerns?
+Please feel free to reach out to us at **Sidney email** or jenmjanik@gmail.com.